 Regardless of NGO leaders' testimony that missions and activities were chosen based on local needs, citizens consistently viewed NGOs as having unclear goals and being unresponsive to local priorities.
 Those respondents who were sceptical of NGOs wondered out loud about the missions of the NGOs.
-A pensioner offered, "I heard about women's NGOs, but I do not know what their goals are..."
-(Author interview with 94, U).
-15 Knowledge gained second-hand about NGOs led a significant portion of interviewees to dismiss NGOs' ability to bring positive changes to the broader population.
-Only 15.8 percent knew about NGOs through direct contact with them, while about half learned about NGOs through word of mouth and 28.4 percent through TV.
-Citizens lack opportunities to see local NGOs' activities that would help them understand better the otherwise abstract notion of NGOs.
+A pensioner said, "I heard about women's NGOs, but I do not know what their goals are ... " (Author interview with 94, U).
+15 Second-hand knowledge gained about NGOs led a significant portion of interviewees to dismiss NGOs' ability to bring positive changes to the broader population.
+Only 15.8% knew about NGOs through direct contact with them, while about one half learned about NGOs through word of mouth and 28.4% through television.
+Citizens lack opportunities to see local NGO activities that would help them better understand the otherwise abstract notion of NGOs.
 If NGOs do not engage in tangible activities that allow citizens to make informed opinions of them, then they leave a space to be filled with second-hand information of questionable accuracy.

 The most negative views expressed were those toward non-local Serbian NGOs that respondents considered tools of the West that interfered in politics in order to control or harm Serbia.

-Others saw NGOs as working against Serbs because they cooperate with those "who once bombarded"

-us," pick favourites (gays, Roma, Albanians), or support Kosovo's independence (Author's interviews with 80, V; 48, U).
-The most negative comments came from Vranje, perhaps due to its proximity to NATO bombing in 1999 and the resulting destruction, to the fact that many NGOs based there were working mainly with Albanians in neighbouring villages, and to the transition's devastation of its industrial-based economy.
-The view that liberalisation led to waves of corrupt privatisations and deindustrialisation that benefited a small group of elites (Kraft 2015, 205-6) seemed to be embraced by many in Vranje and to contribute to negative attitudes toward NGOs that appeared to ignore these huge socio-economic problems.
+Others saw NGOs as working against Serbs because they cooperate with those "who once bombarded us", pick favourites (gays, Roma, Albanians), or support Kosovo's independence (Author's interviews with 80, V; 48, U).
+The most negative comments came from Vranje, perhaps due to its proximity to NATO bombing in 1999 and the resulting destruction, to the fact that many NGOs based there were working mainly with Albanians in neighbouring villages, and the devastating effect of post-socialist transition on its industrial-based economy.
+The view that liberalisation led to waves of corrupt privatisations and de-industrialisation that benefited a small group of elites (Kraft 2015, 205-206) seemed to be embraced by many in Vranje and to contribute to negative attitudes toward NGOs that appeared to ignore these huge socio-economic problems.

-Citizens frequently criticised NGOs for working on issues that citizens do not prioritize.
-A male respondent who knew about NGOs through TV and who sometimes discussed them with friends, described an NGO as (Author's interview with 96, U):
+Citizens frequently criticised NGOs for working on issues that citizens do not prioritise.
+A male respondent who knew about NGOs through television and who sometimes discussed them with friends, described an NGO as (Author's interview with 96, U):

 a type of organisation supposedly concerned about issues in society.
-The funny part is the loudest ones are dealing with issues concerning one percent of the population.
+The funny part is the loudest ones are dealing with issues concerning one per cent of the population.
 All others are not their concern.